 Meet one of our lamb farmers:

-Remove the leg from the fridge at least an hour before cooking to allow it to come to room temperature.
-Rub the leg with oil and season it well with salt and pepper.
+Rub the shoulder with oil and season it well with salt and pepper.
 Preheat your oven to a high heat, 220˚C/Gas 8.
-Roast the lamb for 25 mins, until golden brown all over.
-Reduce the heat to 180˚C/Gas 4 and continue to cook for another 55-60 mins.
-This should give you a medium blush to the meat.
-Remove from the oven, cover in foil and leave to rest for 20 mins before carving.
-If you have a meat thermometer then 52-54˚C is rare, 60-65˚C is medium and anything above is well done.
+Roast the lamb for 20 mins, until golden brown all over.
+Reduce the heat to 150˚C/Gas 2 and add some liquid to the tray; stock and wine preferably.
+Cover with foil and cook gently for 4 hours, until tender.
+Leave to rest for 20 mins before carving.

-To get a bit more flavour into the meat you can cut 15-20 deep slits into the flesh and stud them with some sliced garlic cloves and rosemary leaves.
-A few crushed anchovy fillets work wonders with lamb too.
-For a good gravy, roast the leg on a trivet of onions, carrot, celery and stock.
+Lamb loves strong flavours, such as rosemary or anchovies, and bold spices (North African in particular).
+For a good gravy, roast the shoulder on a trivet of onions, carrot, celery and stock.
 After resting the meat, strain the liquid and skim away the worst of the fat.
-It can be enlivened with a dash of Worcestershire sauce or a blob of sweet redcurrant jelly or Cumberland sauce.
+It can be enlivened with a dash of Worcestershire sauce and red wine vinegar.